 The consequence of this is that marketing agencies and brands will need to become more effective managers of customer data than they are already, and there will be a real drive for data expertise in marketing, well beyond what has already been seen to date.

 Advertising has already become highly data-driven.
 However the quality data and analytics strategies that need to be in place to run successful intelligent messaging campaigns is something else entirely.
 The future will see CMOs and other marketing executives develop a real and lasting need for expertise and support in collecting customer data in order to make the most of the mobile opportunities available to them. – Brendan O’Kane, founder and managing director, OtherLevels

 Side step the ad blocking barrier and construct marketing plans and strategies that are targeted, personalised, relevant and right where your audience is looking for the messaging that will appeal to them.
-To learn more contact Liquid Creativity, your local branding specialist.
+To learn more contact your local branding specialist Liquid Creativity.